JennieNguyenAtos/api0.5/AP-466-sprint-5.md

 ![Logs Router Image](https://cloud.google.com/logging/docs/images/logs-router-image.png)

-Exporting involves writing a filter that selects the log entries you want to export, and choosing a destination (such asn Pub/Sub: JSON messages delivered to Pub/Sub topics.
-Supports third party integrations such as Splunk, with Logging).
+Exporting involves writing a filter that selects the log entries you want to export, and choosing a destination (such and Pub/Sub: JSON messages delivered to Pub/Sub topics).
 The filter and destinations are held in an object called a sink.
 Sinks can be created in Google Cloud project, organizations, folders, and billing accounts.
 [Link to sink propertiies and terminology](https://cloud.google.com/logging/docs/export#sink-terms)

 How sinks work: Every time a log entry arrives in a project, folder, billing account, or organization resource, Logging compares the log entry to the sinks in that resource.
 Each sink whose filter matches the log entry writes a copy of the log entry to the sink's export destination.

+What is Pub/Sub: an asynchronous messaging service that decouples services that produce events from services that process events.
+We will be using it for event ingestion and delivery for streaming analytics pipelines.
+A publisher application creates and sends messages to a topic.
+In this scenario, the publisher application can be any application that can make HTTPS requests to pubsub.googleapis.com and subscriber is the client application.

 ## Results
 Results of research showed that there are multiple ways that event data can be exported back to the intended platform.
 You can export some or all of your logs to various sink destinations.
 The first option is to use GCP Cloud Logging API, and the second option is exporting logs with the Cloud Console and Pub/Sub.